HangarMC/Hangar/README.md

 1. Get the dummy database and email server up and running.
 Move to the docker folder `cd docker` then run `docker-compose -f dev.yml up -d` (`-d` as an optional parameter to run the containers in the background).
    Alternatively, if you are using IntelliJ you can press the green arrow in the `docker/dev.yml` file.
-2. Run the Spring Boot application.
-You can do this in the CLI with `mvn spring-boot:run`, or if you're using IntelliJ, it is included in the run configurations.
+2. Move to the `backend` directory: `cd ../backend`.
+In that directory, run `mvn spring-boot:run`, or if you're using IntelliJ, it is included in the run configurations.
 3. Move to the `frontend` directory: `cd ../frontend`.
 In that directory, run `pnpm install`.
 This will install all the needed Node modules.
 4. After the installation, run `pnpm run dev` in the frontend directory to initiate the build and launch.
 Changes you do to the frontend will be reloaded